uzxmx/docs/src/aosp.md

 If your changes effect other applications, use make systemimage, otherwise use make snod.

-Notice: make systemimage will check dependency during compile progress, while make snod will not do this check, so the former command need more time than the latter.
+Notice: `make systemimage` will check dependency during compile progress, while `make snod` will not do this check, so the former command need more time than the latter.

-## How to create ramdisk.img
+## How to manage ramdisk.img

 ```
+# Extract (It's highly possible that ramdisk.img actually is a gzip file)
+cd a-clean-folder # e.g. a sub folder
+gunzip -c ../ramdisk.img | cpio -idm

+# Create
 cd path-to-ramdisk
 find . | cpio -o -Hnewc | gzip -9 > ../ramdisk.img
 ```